 Sponsorship by Other Family Members

 If the family member sponsoring you is not an immediate relative, you may still get your green card but there will likely be a longer waiting period.
 Because only a certain number of these green cards can be issued (on a first come, first served basis) each year to persons who are not immediate relatives of U.S. citizens, there can be waiting lines.
 The length of the wait depends on what preference category your application falls under.
 Below are the four preference categories defined by law:

-- Third preference: this category applies to petitions by U.S. citizen parents for their married children
+- Third preference: this category applies to petitions for married sons and daughters of U.S. citizen, and their spouses and minor children.

 Sponsored by Employer

 There are a limited number of green cards that can be issued to foreign nationals who are sponsored for residency through employment.
 In many cases, to sponsor a foreign national for residency, a U.S. employer must prove there are no qualified, willing, or able American workers for the position being sponsored and agree to pay a certain required wage to the foreign national upon issuance of the green card.
 However, there are exceptions to these requirements, such as for individuals of extraordinary ability, outstanding researchers, multi-national managers, foreign nationals performing work of national interest, etc.

 Since only a limited number of these green cards are given, in some cases, applicants may have to wait years to apply for a green card.
 The waiting period depends on the preference category in which an application is made.
 Below are the five preference categories:

 - First preference: applicants of extraordinary ability in arts, sciences, education, business, or athletics; outstanding professors and researchers; and certain managers and executives of multinational companies

 - Second preference: professionals with advanced degrees or exceptional ability